marianavinyolas/SWAPI-project/README.md

 Users’ needs to run this cells that imports the libraries and define functions required to perform the Star Wars API requests and search.

 ### *2. Users inputs and program output*
 These cells interact with users.
-First the program ask the user name and then ask for the name of two characters, one by one.
+First the program ask the user name and then ask for the name of two characters, one by one:

-`` 'Enter your first SW character name: '``
+`` Enter your first SW character name: ``

-`` 'Enter your second SW character name: '``
+`` Enter your second SW character name: ``

-If the name selected doesn’t match with any name in the character list, this message will rise:
+If the name selected doesn’t match with any name in the characters list, this message will be shown:

 ``That is not a Star Wars character...
 Try again please!!!``